Dinosaur State Park

 Exhibit Center

 Head to the geodesic dome for a bird’s-eye view of over 750 preserved dinosaur tracks that date back 200 million years to the early Jurassic period.
 This portion of the preserved Mesozoic floodplain includes just a fraction of the over 2,000 dinosaur tracks discovered in the 1960s—the other rest of the tracks were reburied for natural preservation.
-Along with the tracks, check out a model of a Dilophosaurus—a 18-20-foot-long predator and a possible source of the tracks, dioramas of Triassic and Jurassic environments, fossil collections, and hands-on interactive exhibits.
+Along with the tracks, check out a model of a Dilophosaurus—a 18-20 foot predator and a possible source of the tracks, dioramas of Triassic and Jurassic environments, fossil collections, and hands-on interactive exhibits.

-In-Person Field Trips
+Field Trips

 Available September – June, the park offers guided programs throughout the school year for grades 1 and up.
 Your visit will begin with a presentation, followed by a guided tour of the trackway, and an activity with the following themes:

-- Grades 1-5 Fun with Fossils - How do we know that ancient life, including Dinosaurs, existed?
+- Grades 2-5 Fun with Fossils - How do we know that ancient life, including Dinosaurs, existed?
 Travel back in the time to learn what Connecticut was like at the time of the dinosaurs and what we can learn about dinosaurs from their footprints and fossils.
 Students will examine a wide variety of fossils and dinosaur models to learn what made dinosaurs unique.

 - Grades 9-12 and College The Speed of Dinosaurs - While dinosaur bones can tell us what dinosaurs looked like, and how they died, dinosaur tracks can tell us what they did while they were alive!
 In this activity, we will get down onto the trackway (no shoes allowed, just socks!) and take dino measurements.
 Then, using these measurements, calculate the estimated speed of the individual dinosaurs as they walked across our trackway.

-- Ready to sign up?
+Ready to sign up?

 Student Ages 5-under: $1